csu-hci-projects/CS465_MGSchuster_StumpC_RingM_BarriosL/README.md

 * Casey Stump
   * Started overleaf to move from google doc to overleaf with correct formatting
 * Maggie Ring
   * Started working on Unity project so far in getting basics down of start
+  * Doing video showing what we have done so far
 * Lino Barrios
   * Starting a part of the research paper